John F. Kennedy: Early life and education

-John Fitzgerald Kennedy was born outside Boston in Brookline, Massachusetts, on May 29, 1917, to Joseph P. Kennedy Sr., a businessman and politician, and Rose Kennedy (née Fitzgerald), a philanthropist and socialite.
+John Fitzgerald Kennedy was born on May 29, 1917, outside Boston in Brookline, Massachusetts, to Joseph P. Kennedy Sr., a businessman and politician, and Rose Kennedy (née Fitzgerald), a philanthropist and socialite.
 His paternal grandfather, P. J. Kennedy, was an East Boston ward boss and Massachusetts state legislator.
 Kennedy's maternal grandfather and namesake, John F. Fitzgerald, was a U.S. congressman and two-term mayor of Boston.
 All four of his grandparents were children of Irish immigrants.
 Kennedy had an older brother, Joseph Jr., and seven younger siblings: Rosemary, Kathleen, Eunice, Patricia, Robert, Jean, and Ted.

 Kennedy's father amassed a private fortune and established trust funds for his nine children, guaranteeing them lifelong financial independence.
 His business kept him away from home for long stretches, but Joe Sr. was a formidable presence in his children's lives.
 He encouraged them to be ambitious, emphasized political discussions at the dinner table, and demanded a high level of academic achievement.
 John's first exposure to politics came in 1922, when he toured Boston wards with his grandfather Fitzgerald during his unsuccessful gubernatorial campaign.
 In September 1927, due to an outbreak of polio in Massachusetts and Joe Sr.'s business interests in Wall Street and Hollywood, the family relocated from Boston to the Riverdale neighborhood of New York City.
 Several years later, his brother Robert told Look magazine that his father left Boston because of job signs that read: "No Irish Need Apply."
 The Kennedys spent summers and early autumns at their home in Hyannis Port, Massachusetts, a village on Cape Cod, where they engaged in various outdoor activities.
 Christmas and Easter holidays were spent at their winter retreat in Palm Beach, Florida.
 In September 1930, Kennedy, 13 years old, was sent to the Canterbury School in New Milford, Connecticut, for 8th grade.
 In April 1931, he had an appendectomy, after which he withdrew from Canterbury and recuperated at home.

 In September 1931, Kennedy began attending Choate, a preparatory boarding school in Wallingford, Connecticut.
-Rose had wanted John and Joe Jr. to attend a Catholic school, but Joe Sr. believed that if they were to compete in the political world, they needed to be among boys from prominent Protestant families.
+Rose had wanted John and Joseph Jr. to attend a Catholic school, but Joseph Sr. believed that if they were to compete in the political world, they needed to be among boys from prominent Protestant families.
 John spent his first years at Choate in his older brother's shadow and compensated with rebellious behavior that attracted a clique.
 Their most notorious stunt was exploding a toilet seat with a firecracker.
 In the next chapel assembly, the headmaster, George St. John, brandished the toilet seat and spoke of "muckers" who would "spit in our sea," leading Kennedy to name his group "The Muckers Club."
 It included his roommate and lifelong friend Lem Billings.
 Kennedy graduated from Choate in June 1935, finishing 64th of 112 students.
 He had been the business manager of the school yearbook and was voted the "most likely to succeed."